2.142.2 Service Catalog Management Process and Procedures

 Service Improvement Plan A plan at improving services and processes, based on the results of service reviews and process evaluations.
 Service Catalog Manager

-Enterprise IT Service Catalog Template A document that contains IT Service attributes.
+Enterprise IT Service Catalog Template A document containing IT Service attributes.
 Service Owner

-Service Design Package Documentation that contains IT Services requirements, diagrams, workflows, etc. Service Owner
+Service Design Package Documentation containing IT Services requirements, diagrams, workflows, etc. Service Owner

 SCM Reports Reports produced from SCM measures.
 Service Catalog Manager